Humvee: Design features

 The Humvee seats four people with an available fully enclosed aluminum cabin with a vertical windshield.
 It has all-wheel drive with an independent suspension and helical gear-reduction hubs similar to portal axles which attach towards the top rather than the center of each wheel to allow the drivetrain shafts to be raised for 16 in ground clearance.
 The body is mounted on a narrow steel frame with boxed rails and five cross members for rigidity.
 The rails act as sliders to protect the drivetrain which is nestled between and above the rails.
 Raising the drivetrain into the cabin area and lowering the seats into the frame creates a chest-high transmission hump which separates passengers on each side and lowers the overall center of gravity compared to most trucks where the body and passengers are above the frame.

-The Humvee uses V8 powertrains from General Motors.
-Early iterations were issued with the 6.2-liter Detroit Diesel V8.
+The Humvee uses V8 powertrains from General Motors and General Engine Products (GEP), a wholly owned subsidiary of AM General.
+Early iterations were issued with General Motors' 6.2-liter Detroit Diesel V8.
 Later iterations were fitted with the larger and improved 6.5-liter Detroit Diesel V8.
 Power output for the naturally-aspirated version of this engine is 160–170 HP and 290 lbft of torque, while the turbocharged version produces 190–205 HP and 385–440 lbft.
+GEP uses a modified version of the 6.5-liter Detroit Diesel V8 called the Optimizer 6500.
+This engine features improvements for better long-term reliability and has a power output of 205 HP and 440 lbft of torque.

 The vehicle has double wishbone suspension with portal gear hubs on all 4 wheels and inboard disc brakes.
 The brake discs are not mounted at the wheels, as on conventional cars, but are inboard of the half-shafts, attached outboard of the differentials.
 The front and rear differentials are Torsen type, and the center differential is of the lockable type.
 Torque-biasing differentials allows forward movement as long as at least one wheel has traction.
 It runs on specialized 37 × 12.5 radial tires with low-profile runflat devices.
 Newer HMMWV versions can be equipped with a central tire inflation system (CTIS) kit in the field.
 While it is optimized for off-road mobility, it can achieve 55 mph at maximum weight with a top speed of 70 mph.